 Imagining/simulating what is going on for the teddy bear

-Rubber ducking is a close cousin to Teddy Bear Tech Support where computer programmers debug their code by talking to rubber ducks.
+Rubber ducking is a species of Teddy Bear Tech Support where computer programmers debug their code by talking to rubber ducks.
 The spirit of both TBTS and rubber ducking is to facilitate your being better able to help yourself.
 One Rubber Ducking/TBTS technique that works well is to have an expert as your teddy bear and write to them in detail about what's going on.
-Here is an excerpt from a blog post about Stack Exchange, a network of Q&A communities for computer programmers.
-The excerpts attest to how many people have benefited from how Stack Exchange insists, and are kind of jerks about it, that people who post questions on Stack Exchange put effort in thinking through and writing up their questions with care.
-Often, it helps people to help them help themselves, and they often figure out the answer to their own problem.
+The indented part below is an excerpt from a blog post about Stack Exchange, a network of Q&A communities for computer programmers.
+The blog post attests to how many people have benefited from how Stack Exchange insists, and are kind of jerks about it, that people who post questions on Stack Exchange put effort in thinking through and writing up their questions with care.
+Often, investing effort in this way results in helping people to help themselves, and they often figure out the answer to their own problem.
 For example:

 - I don't know how many times this has happened:

 - I have a problem